Six-dimensional supermultiplets from bundles on projective spaces: Preliminaries

-\numpar[alg][Supertranslation algebras] Let $\fp$ be a graded Lie algebra supported in degrees zero, one, and two, and let $\ft = \fp_{>0}$ be its positively graded subalgebra.
+\numpar[alg][Supertranslation algebras] Let $\fp$ be a graded Lie algebra, supported in internal degrees zero, one, and two, and let $\ft = \fp_{>0}$ be its positively graded subalgebra.
 Concretely, this means that $\ft_1$ and $\ft_2$ carry representations of~$\fp_0$, and that the bracket $\Sym^2(\ft_1) \to \ft_2$ is $\fp_0$-equivariant.
 The central example will be any super Poincar\'e algebra, for which $\ft_1$ consists of supersymmetries, $\ft_2$ of translations, and $\fp_0$ of Lorentz and $R$-symmetries.
-(Physically, the grading arises from the conformal weight, and should not be thought of as related to cohomological degree.
-In what follows, we will use round brackets to refer to shifts of the weight grading, as is typical in projective geometry; we reserve square brackets for shifts in cohomological degree.)
-In general, $\fp_0$ consists of (a subalgebra of) the automorphisms of~$\ft$; all our constructions will be equivariant with respect to such automorphisms.
+In general, $\fp_0$ consists of (a sub Lie algebra of) the derivations of~$\ft$; all our constructions will be equivariant with respect to such endomorphisms.
+We emphasize that $\fp$ is concentrated in cohomological degree zero.
+Reducing the internal degree modulo two allows us to view $\fp$ as a super Lie algebra.